dk14/crypto/chats/btc-audit/README.md

 ## How to use

-Run blockchain audit locally (for now):
+Run blockchain audit locally (for now, usable PoC state):

 1. ```npm install```
 2. Download addresses with values: http://addresses.loyce.club/